tidymodels/extratests/tests/testthat/_snaps/survival-fit-resamples.md

 # resampling survival models mixture of metric types

-    4 evaluation times were specified during tuning; the first (10) will be used.
+    4 evaluation times are available; the first (10) will be used.

 ---